EmadMokhtar/djangobook-Updated-to-1.8/third-edition/chapter_17.rst

 If you are using multiple databases, ``createcachetable`` observes the ``allow_migrate()`` method of your database routers (see below).

-Like ``migrate`, ``createcachetable`` won't touch an existing table.
+Like ``migrate``, ``createcachetable`` won\'t touch an existing table.
 It will only create missing tables.

 Multiple databases
 ~~~~~~~~~~~~~~~~~~

-If you use database caching with multiple databases, you'll also need
+If you use database caching with multiple databases, you\'ll also need
 to set up routing instructions for your database cache table.
 For the
 purposes of routing, the database cache table appears as a model named
 ``CacheEntry``, in an application named ``django_cache``.
 This model
-won't appear in the models cache, but the model details can be used
+won\'t appear in the models cache, but the model details can be used
 for routing purposes.

 For example, the following router would direct all cache read